 PCPS provides world benchmark commodity prices; the reference area W00 covers all series

-The same sdmx1 library and workflow apply to ECB, BIS, OECD, and many other SDMX providers
+The sdmx1 library also supports ECB, BIS, OECD, and many other SDMX providers—run sdmx.list_sources() to see all of them

 For bulk downloads or to avoid dependencies, the API also accepts plain requests with Accept: text/csv—see Part 2 for the URL pattern and gotchas